tomascampo/tomascampo.github.io/_pages/about.md

 Current Projects
 ------
-1. Structure of Riemannian Geometry from a categoical viewpoint.
+1. Structure of Riemannian Geometry from a categorical viewpoint (Talk).
 1. Definition of solids in the context of Graph Theory (Paper).